tantovanwijhe/tantovanwijhe/README.md

 - ♍︎ I’m an Introvert who loves to dive deep into gadgets, sports, and psychology.
 - 🖌 I’m Software Developer Trainee.
-- 🏎 Ask me about Formula 1 and I will answer like an encycolpedia.
+- 🏎 Ask me about Formula 1 and I will answer like an encyclopedia.
 - 📫 How to reach me: https://www.linkedin.com/in/tantovanwijhe/